 Peachy’s customers have long been unhappy about the way the company has treated them.
 Companies like Peachy had also suffered a high number of complaints in recent years, following the FCA’s 2018 intervention.
 Complaints were typically costly to resolve, which further added pressure to Peachy’s bottom line.

-Now customers have been told that, despite Peachy’s collapse, they still must continue making repayments on their loans.
+Now customers have been told that they still must continue making repayments on their loans despite Peachy’s collapse.
 The firm claims that the terms and conditions of the loans still stand, and therefore payments are due as normal.
 As it stands, customers that miss payments will still have to face extra charges and interest – not to mention a bad mark on their credit files.

 However, Peachy is no longer allowed to issue new loans.

 Customers of Peachy may be entitled to a refund for all or part of the loan they took out.
 It has been found that some payday loan companies – including Peachy – were carrying out insufficient affordability checks on their customers.
 These checks should have been performed every month to check that customers can continue meeting repayments.
-If customers find themselves unable to afford to pay back the loan, they may have had their term extended – and therefore a hefty amount of interest added.
-In this case, the interest added could be deemed to be unfair, and as a result of inadequate affordability testing.
+If customers find themselves unable to afford to pay back the loan, they may have had their term extended – and therefore, a hefty amount of interest added.
+In this case, the interest added could be deemed unfair and due to inadequate affordability testing.
 In this case, customers could be entitled to a refund.

-Customers that think they may be entitled to a refund on all or part of their loan should begin the claim process by first collecting any evidence that they were wrongfully sold the loan or could not originally afford the repayments.
-Proof that you could not afford to take out the loan when it was originally issued to you includes evidence that you were unable to pay your essential bills, such as electricity and rent.
+Customers who think they may be entitled to a refund on all or part of their loan should begin the claim process by first collecting evidence that they were wrongfully sold the loan or could not originally afford the repayments.
+Proof that you could not afford to take out the loan when it was originally issued to you includes evidence that you could not pay your essential bills, such as electricity and rent.
 Look back through your old bank statements and collect any warning letters from utilities or housing providers of missed payments.
-Once you have your evidence, you should write a formal complaint to Peachy saying that you were unfairly charged interest on the loan, and present the evidence with your complaint.
+Once you have your evidence, you should write a formal complaint to Peachy saying that you were unfairly charged interest on the loan and present the evidence with your complaint.

 In normal circumstances, you will need to wait up to eight weeks for a response from the loan provider.
 However, this response may be delayed with Peachy as it is going through the administration process.